Floating windows in vscode for editor and terminal

 How to float a window

 The easiest way to float a window is to drag the tab outside of the vscode window.
 You can also right-click on the tab and select Move to New Window.
 This will pop up a new window with the tab you selected.
-Here’s the tab for this blog post in a floating window:
+Here is the tab for this blog post in a floating window:

 a screenshot of vscode running my blog, to the right of vscode is a floating window with the markdown of this bog post displayed.